 I know you are all just absolutely dying to know how I’ve been eating (note the heavy sarcasm font), so I thought I’d grace you with some sneak peeks of my heart healthy meals/snacks and the list of recommendations I’ll be following for the next 3 weeks.

 Two days in to my Heart Healthy meal plan, my meals have been mostly enjoyable.
 My least favorites have been breakfast – too boring, too carby, and too lacking in protein.
 I’m starving by lunch, even with my morning snack.
-I have discovered two delicious recipes pictured above (Vietnamese Steak Sandwich, top left, and warm quinoa salad with edamame, bottom right) that I’ll be sharing with you soon!
+I have discovered two delicious recipes pictured above (Vietnamese Steak Sandwich, top left, and Warm Quinoa Salad with Edamame, bottom right)!

 You can find the full page of recommendations from the American Heart Association here, but the quick gist is paraphrased below: